Configure user permissions

 ADCM role model is designed for configuring user permissions via policies.
 As a result of a policy being applied the user has access only to the actions and ADCM objects that are included in that policy.

 The ADCM offers a few ready-made user roles (sets of rules).
-You also can create your own roles in order to get the most suitable roles for your tasks.
+You also can create your own roles to get the most suitable roles for your tasks.

 Configure cluster administrator permissions

-Let there exist two ADCM clusters named ADH and ADH Prod.
-Let there also exist an ADCM user named user, who belongs to the group 1 group and is not an administrator of any cluster.
-Create the policy that allows the user to obtain cluster administrator permissions for the ADH cluster.
+Let there exist two ADCM clusters named ADH and ADH Prod, and an ADCM user named user, who belongs to the group 1 group and is not an administrator of any cluster.
+To create a policy that allows user to obtain cluster administrator permissions for the ADH cluster, do the following:

 The first step of creating a policy for the user